 HomeReady Mortgage Program.
-The Fannie Mae HomeReady Mortgage program enables buyers to buy a home with a down payment as low as 3.0% of the property purchase price and no minimum borrower financial contribution.
-The HomeReady Program also permits lenders to consider non-traditional sources of income from non-occupant borrowers such as relatives, non-borrower household members and boarders which may make it easier for you to qualify for a mortgage.
-Borrowers can combine a HomeReady mortgage with a down payment grant or "community second" mortgage to purchase a home with no personal financial contribution.
+The Fannie Mae HomeReady Mortgage program enables you to buy a home with a down payment as low as 3.0% of the property purchase price and no minimum borrower financial contribution.
+The HomeReady Program also permits lenders to consider non-traditional sources of income from non-occupant borrowers such as a relative, non-borrower household members and boarders which may make it easier for you to qualify for a mortgage.
+You can combine a HomeReady mortgage with a down payment grant or community seconds loan to purchase a home with no personal financial contribution.

-Home Possible Advantage Mortgage Program.
-The Freddie Mac Home Possible Advantage program enables home buyers to buy a home with a down payment as low as 3.0% of the property purchase price and no minimum borrower financial contribution.
+Home Possible Mortgage Program.
+The Freddie Mac Home Possible program enables home buyers to buy a home with a down payment as low as 3.0% of the property purchase price and no minimum borrower financial contribution.
 The Home Possible Advantage program potentially offers a reduced interest rate for borrowers with low incomes or for properties located in certain areas.
-Borrowers can combine a Home Possible mortgage with a down payment grant or "affordable second" mortgage to purchase a home with no personal financial contribution.
+Borrowers can combine a Home Possible loan with a down payment assistance or affordable seconds program to buy a home with minimal financial contribution.

 FHA Mortgage Program.
-The FHA Mortgage Program enables you to buy a home with a down payment as low as 3.5% and a credit score as low as 580.
+The FHA Mortgage Program enables you to buy a home with a down payment as low as 3.5% and a credit score as low as 580 if your down payment is between 3.5% and 10% of the property purchase price.
+The minimum credit score required is only 500 if you make a down payment of at least 10%.
 Borrowers can combine an FHA mortgage with a personal gift, down payment grant, closing cost assistance program or qualified second mortgage to purchase a property with no personal financial contribution.